-The Company has received an annual confirmation of independence pursuant to Rule 3.13 of the Listing Rules from the following INEDs who have been INEDs during FY2022, namely Mr. Zhang Jian, Dr. Xie Xiangbing, Ms. Yang Min, Mr. Li Gang and Mr. Lui Siu Keung, and confirmation of independence pursuant to Rule 3.13 of the Listing Rules from Ms. Wang Yanxiao who was appointed as an INED with effect from 13 February 2023, and the Company considers such Directors to be independent.
+The Company has received an annual confirmation of independence pursuant to Rule 3.13 of the Listing Rules from the following INEDs who have been INEDs during FY2023, namely Mr. Zhang Jian, Dr. Xie Xiangbing, Ms. Wang Yanxiao, Mr. Li Gang and Mr. Lui Siu Keung, and the Company considers such Directors to be independent.